Tuesday, April 30, 2013

 The world's first website was about the technology itself, according to CERN, allowing early browsers to learn about the new system and create their own web pages.

-"We're going to put these things back in place, so that a or someone who's interested 100 years from now can read the first documentation that came out from the World Wide Web team," he said.
+"We're going to put these things back in place, so that a web developer or someone who's interested 100 years from now can read the first documentation that came out from the World Wide Web team," he said.

 The project was launched to mark the 20th anniversary of CERN making the World Wide Web available to the world for free.

-British physicist Tim Berners-Lee invented the World Wide Web, also called W3 or just the Web, at CERN in 1989 to help to share information, but at the time it was just one of several such information retrieval systems using the Internet.
+British physicist Tim Berners-Lee invented the World Wide Web, also called W3 or just the Web, at CERN in 1989 to help physicists to share information, but at the time it was just one of several such information retrieval systems using the Internet.

 "It's one of the biggest days in the history of the Web," Noyes said of April 30, 1993.